 Digital or on paper?

-- Paper: Keep a logbook, retain for at least 2 years
+- Paper: Maintain dedicated logbook, store for minimum 2 years

 What if you doubt an entire delivery?